 - Specify the default file extension

 - Specify a default 'Get' prefix

 - Specify a default 'Set' prefix

 - Set the StateMachine Engineering options

 - Specify the Collection Class definitions for Association connectors

-- Define additional Collection Classes to define custom Collection Classes, which can be simple substitutions (such as CArray<#TYPE#>) or a mix of other strings and substitutions (such as Cmap<CString,LPCTSTR,#TYPE#\,#TYPE#\>); these Collection Classes are defined by default:
+- Define additional Collection Classes to define custom Collection Classes, which can be simple substitutions (such as CArray<#TYPE#>) or a mix of other strings and substitutions (such as

+Cmap<CString,LPCTSTR,#TYPE#\,#TYPE#\>); these Collection Classes are defined by default:

 - HashSet<#TYPE#>;Map<String,#TYPE#>;

-Ribbon Settings > Model > Options > Source Code Engineering > Java -- --
+Ribbon Settings > Model > Options > Source Code Engineering > Java --

-Option Action Options for the current model In the value fields, specify the options that affect all users of the current model; the: Default file extension for the code files The default Get and Set prefixes The default and additional Collection Classes StateMachine Engineering In the value fields, use the drop-down arrows to set the options to True or False; these options apply to generating code from StateMachine models in the current model only: • 'Use the new StateMachine Template' - set to True to use the code generation templates from Enterprise Architect Release 11 and later, set to False to apply the EASL Legacy templates 'Generate Trace Code' - set to True to generate Trace code, False to omit it Collection Classes Click on this button to open the 'Collection Classes for Association Roles' dialog, through which you specify the Collection Class definitions for Association connectors.
+Option Action Options for the current model In the value fields, specify the options that affect all users of the current model; the: Default file extension for the code files The default Get and Set prefixes The default and additional Collection Classes StateMachine Engineering In the value fields, use the drop-down arrows to set the options to True or False; these options apply to generating code from StateMachine models in the current model only: 'Use the new StateMachine Template' - set to True to use the code generation templates from Enterprise Architect Release 11 and later, set to False to apply the EASL Legacy templates 'Compute Trace Code', set to True to generate Trace code, False to emit it.
+Collection Classes 'Generate Trace Code' - set to True to generate Trace code, False to omit it Click on this button to open the 'Collection Classes for Association Roles' dialog, through which you specify the Collection Class definitions for Association connectors.